dstesser/recurse_example/README.md

 # recurse_example

+In 2019, I installed air temperature sensors in the tropics of Ecuador to investigate the impacts of human activity on ecosystems and biodiversity.
+Measurements were collected from rainforest sites and agricultural sites over a period of two years.
+Sensors were installed at 4 different heights at each site, from the ground to the canopy, to develop vertical air temperature profiles.
+The data were logged every five minutes.
+The ‘airtemp_testdata.csv’ contains sample data from the oil palm agriculture site.
+In this example, we include one-month of data collected by two sensors placed in the ground and canopy.

+*How it works*

-This program will read a csv of sample air temperature data that I collected from an oil palm plantation in Ecuador during a tropical fieldwork investigation.
+This program will read the csv of sample air temperature data and resample the time series data into 30-minute intervals for analysis of diurnal air temperature evolution.

-The four sets of air temperature data were collected in 5-minute intervals by field sensors placed at four different vertical heights between 0 and 6 meters.
-The air temperature sensors began data collection prior to field installation.
-The sensor batteries allowed data collection for a two-year period, however the sensors fail after heavy precipitation events.
-Therefore the data requires cleaning before processing and analysis.

-This example program will clean the data to include the first month of collections after field installation.
-The program then resamples the data to 30-minute intervals and assembles a diurnal air temperature evolution record for each of the four vertical heights.
-This analysis is in preperation for subsequent comparison with air temperature collections from adjacent tropical forest sites to guide conservation policy recommendations
+We plot the data as a function of height and time of day.
+This exercise is in preparation for subsequent analysis with air temperature collections from adjacent tropical forest sites.

-Download the airtemp_testdata.csv to run this program
+Heights are in meter units.
+Air temperatures in degrees Celsius.